dydxprotocol/solo/docs/README.md

   </a>
 </div>

-> Typescript library for interacting with the dYdX V2 smart contracts
+> TypeScript library for interacting with the dYdX V2 smart contracts

 ## Table of Contents